 Bugs, Beetles & Insects

-By providing beneficial insects, bugs and beetles with water, food and shelter.
-Your garden will become an inviting home for them.
+By providing beneficial insects, bugs and beetles with water, food and shelter, your garden will become an inviting home for them.
 Many of these beneficial insects will need alternative food sources such as pollen and nectar.
-As they often appear in the garden before the pests they will eat do.
+As they often appear in the garden before the pests, they will need a food source.
 Attracting a wide range of insects and getting them to stay in your garden can be achieved by offering a diversity of early blooming plants and the addition of a beneficial insect home or habitat.

-Children just love bugs and mini beasts and their happy investigation is to be encouraged.
-Wildlife World provide all kinds of interactive insect habitats, field guides, bug boards.
-And finally, insect tubes to make their own mini beast homes.
+Children love bugs and mini beasts, and their happy investigation is to be encouraged.
+Wildlife World provides all kinds of interactive insect habitats, field guides, bug boards.
+And finally, insect tubes to make their own minibeast homes.